Goldrathlab/Spatial-TRM-paper/README.md

 Data from 10x Xenium and Vizgen MERSCOPE were preprocessed using a custom segmentation and annotation pipeline.
 These pipelines can be found on seperate GitHub repositories

 - [Xenium nextflow segmentation pipeline](https://github.com/maximilian-heeg/xenium-segmentation) v0.1.2
-  The follwoing parameters were set:
+  The following parameters were set:

   ```text
   tile.minimal_transcripts = 300000